 In fact, rather than adding adjectives, you may find straight talking sits better with your customer base.
 When you put a menu together you should think about how you want your customer to feel when they open it.
 Use this as your starting point and don’t neglect to consider the finer details like how easy the words are to read under your subtle restaurant lighting.

-There are many factors in successful restaurant menu design, such as accurate food cost calculations and pricing formulas design is definitely one of them.
+There are many factors in successful restaurant menu design, such as accurate food cost calculations, pricing formulas, and menu engineering, design is definitely one of them.
 We’re going to spend some time appreciating the skill that goes into menu design and looking at a few menu card examples.

 Some of these are menus designed with specific restaurants in mind, while others are templates that can be adapted for your own use.
 Let’s see which menu cards catch your eye…